 - Demolition of divider walls on the third floor began.

-Throughout October, the College of William & Mary, the contractor –Virtexco – and the architect – Grieves, Worrall, Wright, & O'Hatnick (GWWO) – met to discuss the project.
+Throughout October, William & Mary, the contractor –Virtexco – and the architect – Grieves, Worrall, Wright, & O'Hatnick (GWWO) – met to discuss the project.
 The building was prepared for construction, and steps toward renewing its plumbing and renovating its cellar were taken.

 - The door frames, banisters, floors, windowsills and exterior steps were covered with plywood in order to protect them from accidental construction damage.